Glossary

 Learn more

 Reformer is an efficient variant of the standard Transformer architecture, specifically designed to handle very long sequences, which pose significant computational and memory challenges for traditional Transformers.
-Introduced by researchers at Google Research, Reformer incorporates several innovations to drastically reduce memory usage and computational cost, making it feasible to process sequences with hundreds of thousands or even millions of elements, far beyond the typical limits of standard Transformers.
+Introduced by researchers at Google Research, Reformer incorporates several innovations to drastically reduce memory usage and computational cost.
+This makes it feasible to process sequence-to-sequence models with hundreds of thousands or even millions of elements, far beyond the typical limits of standard Transformers found in many deep learning (DL) applications.
 This efficiency opens up possibilities for applying Transformer-like models to tasks involving extensive context, such as processing entire books, high-resolution images treated as sequences of pixels, or long musical pieces.

 Core Concepts of Reformer